LeonAaron/Portfolio/Fortune Trivia Game/README.md

 # Fortune Trivia Game

 ## Overview
 Fortune Trivia Game is a Java-based word guessing game.
 It presents the player with a series of questions in various categories such as phrases, movies, animals, countries, and more.
-The player needs to guess the correct answer based on the hint provided.
+After guessing letters for a specified number of turns, the player needs to guess the correct answer based on the hint provided.
 The game is built using Object-Oriented Programming principles, and it features randomization of categories and questions for an engaging experience.

 ## Features
 - Multiple categories for questions (e.g., "Phrase", "Movie Title", "Animal", "Country", etc.)